 In 2 Kings 2, we read about Elisha taking over the role of prophet from Elijah.
-Both knew that it was time for Elijah to be taken into heaven, and three times Elijah tried to get Elisha to stay behind, saying, “Please stay here…” to which Elisha answered, “…I will not leave you.”
-Finally, Elijah asked him, “What shall I do for you, before I am taken from you?” to which Elisha replied, “Please let there be a double portion of your spirit on me.”
+Both knew that it was time for Elijah to be taken into heaven, and when Elijah asked Elisha, “What shall I do for you, before I am taken from you?” he replied, “Please let there be a double portion of your spirit on me”.
 Elisha was determined to have the anointing he needed to serve the nation of Israel – he was ambitious in his calling.
-How hungry are you to excel in leadership?
-It is good to be ambitious in wanting to fulfil your purpose, in wanting to serve others well.
+So how hungry are you to excel in leadership?

-2) Secondly, ambition is closely related to your character.
 Reputation is what people think about you, but character is who you really are.
 Who are you when no one is watching?
 The reality is that what happens in your ‘inner chamber’, will ultimately determine how your life will turn out.
 Therefore, you need to pay close attention to maturing in your character.

-3) Third, you need (or need to develop) clarity of direction, or ‘vision’.
+To be an excellent leader, you need (or need to develop) clarity of direction, or ‘vision’.
 Excellent leaders do not simply cruise through life, hoping to fall into the right opportunities – you need to plan where you want to lead your organisation to in a year’s time, and in five years’ time.

 Then, you need to be competent in your field of responsibility, which closely relates to empowering yourself through continuous learning.
 An excellent leader is someone who can get the job done!
 You need to have the necessary skills, and continue to empower yourself.
 Keep abreast of new developments in any sphere that you are involved in.

 Excellent leaders see the world through the lens of an ecosystem (not an ‘ego-system’).
 Connect with others in your field and learn from them – be honest and humble enough to know that you don’t know it all.
 There will be times when you will have to let your weaknesses be augmented by the strengths of others.
 And then there will be times when you will have to let your strengths compensate for the weaknesses of others.
 As an individual, you are limited in your own efforts, but in a collaboration, everyone achieves more.

-6) Developing your communication skills is key.
+Developing your communication skills is key.
 Sometimes leaders can be so wrongfully right – saying the right things, in completely the wrong way.
 Excellent leaders have the rare ability to communicate their intentions in a persuasive and precise way, while also being graceful and inspiring.

-8) Excellent leaders are consistent.
+Excellent leaders are consistent.
 It’s not what you do once in a while, it’s what you do every day that matters.
 Everything mentioned above, from maturing in character, growing in competence, developing communication skills, embracing collaboration – these all need to be built intentionally over long periods of time.